CCExtractor/ccx_submissionplatform/README.md

 More info on this is available at the [Nginx wiki](http://wiki.nginx.org/NginxXSendfile).

-Other webservers can be configured too, but will require a small modification in the relevant section of the SampleInfoController that handles the download.
+Other webservers can be configured too (see this excellent [SO](http://stackoverflow.com/a/3731639) answer), but will require a small modification in the relevant section of the SampleInfoController that handles the download.

 ### Pure-FTPD configuration